BCG-unresponsive non-muscle invasive bladder cancer with carcinoma in situ

 Detailed description

-The recommended duration of treatment is until disease persistence after second induction, disease recurrence or progression, unacceptable toxicity, or a maximum of 37 months.
+The recommended duration of treatment is until disease persistence after the last induction cycle (initial, or if administered, second induction) disease recurrence or progression (new CIS and/or any T1 disease or greater), unacceptable toxicity, or a maximum treatment duration of 37 months.

 Dosage considerations